OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 If you are a government User or otherwise accessing or using any GitHub Service in a government capacity, this Government Amendment to GitHub Terms of Service applies to you, and you agree to its provisions.

+If you have signed up for a Business plan, the Business Plan Addendum applies to you, and you agree to its provisions.

 If you are an owner or administrator of an Organization on GitHub, additional terms may govern your relationship with us and supersede this Agreement.

 C. Acceptable Use